Smrithiv28/Hinglish-translator/README.md

 This repository contains a Hinglish (a mixture of Hindi and English) translator model.
 The model is designed to translate text from Hinglish to English or vice versa.
 This README file provides instructions on how to run the model and how to evaluate its performance.

 **Usage**

 Prerequisites

 Before using the model, ensure that you have the following prerequisites installed:

-Python (version 3.12.0)
+->Python (version 3.12.0)

-Tensorflow(version 1.41)
+->Tensorflow(version 1.41)

-Python packages (NumPy, Pandas, Scikit-learn, etc.)
+->Python packages (NumPy, Pandas, Scikit-learn, etc.)

-Jupyter Notebook or your preferred Python development environment
+->Jupyter Notebook or your preferred Python development environment

-Pre-trained model weights (mBART or MarianMT)
+->Pre-trained model weights (mBART or MarianMT)

 **Running the Model**

 1.Clone this repository to your local machine.

   **git clone https://github.com/yourusername/hinglish-translator.git**